“Mining Practices and the Environment”, Sault College (since 2010)

 - Novel approach: site visits to mines; group term paper on the environmental impacts of an electronic device, considering the complete life cycle, as well as social/health issues, etc. Bonus points: if students can identify and associate specific minerals in their selected device to a particular mining company, operation or mine.

 - Student evaluation: assignments (3-4), class participation, examinations (mid and final), and term project (1).
 Assignments are related to mining in Canada and include case studies.
+There are plans to increase the number of assignments, rather than rely on a mid-term or final exam.

 - Course evaluation: students appreciate site visits and relating mining to personal experiences.